kimberscott/bayesian-intensive-insulin/README.md

 # TODO (can move to issues):

-* Take start date/duration as params instead of segment, and also fetch range of protocol vals
 * Plot inferred against in-use parameters

 * Allow varying breakfast/lunch/dinner carb ratios and sensitivity factors
 * Look into using lognormal distribution for sigmaBG - does this matter for assessing certainty?